Skip to main content

 This one’s been around forever because it works.
 The idea is simple, find content that already ranks well and has a lot of backlinks, then create something even better, with more depth, better visuals, updated stats, and examples like case studies.

 When I publish “ultimate guides” that go all in on a topic, people naturally link to them.
-They become a reference point, boosting your credibility and signaling to algorithms that you’re offering high-quality content, a crucial ranking factor.
+They become a reference point, boosting your credibility and signaling to algorithms that you’re offering high-quality content, a crucial ranking factor that will result in more link building benefits in the long-term.

 7. Use Branded Strategies and Techniques